PeterDauwe/db-scifi/README.md

 # Changed some stuff in up !!!!!!!!!!!!!
-	- config.toml will be changed according to your keyboard layout
-	- if you have personal keybinds put them in sxhkd directory, if not the standard will be used.
+	- if you have personal keybinds put them in sxhkd directory inside your theme, those will be added to the standard, BE AWARE for double keybinds!!!!!!
 	- background is changed on every login or reload.
 	- backgrounds are in the theme
 	- polybar is split into two bars : polybartop , polybarbottom.